-Lift up the Shofar and loud let it ring, because time is running out!
+Lift up the Shofar and loud let it ring, YAHUSHA is coming again!

 The following is a list of Bibles that show the original Hebrew names like Yahusha instead of Jesus or YHVH (some pronounce the 4 Hebrew letters as Yahuwahj instead of LORD, which is not a name but a title and can be applied to any pagan god!

 From Yahweh’s Restoration Ministry, P.O.
 Box 463, Holts Summit, MO 65043

 From Institute for Scripture Research, P.O.
 Box 1830, Northriding, 2162, South Africa

 From Cepher Publishing Group LLC, Eureka, Montana

 His is a heavy bible and includes various books like the Apocrypha, the book of Jasher, Enoch and Jubilee.
 It also shows the Aleph Tav sign (Hebrew) wherever they appear in Hebrew almost 7,000 times. the Hebrew word ספר (Cepher in English) means book.

 Many Hebrew scholars agree that originally in Paleo-Hebrew the first letter of the Aleph-Bet, the Aleph (a) letter meant “Strength.”
 Its letter symbol was originally an Ox Head.
 The last letter of the Aleph-Bet is the letter Tav (t), which Hebrew scholars agree was originally in Paleo-Hebrew as a symbol or sign of “Covenant.”
 Its original symbol was an X. Consequently, it is believed that the Paleo-Hebrew Aleph/Tav ta Symbol literally meant “Strength of the Covenant” when used in original Hebrew text and was placed to create emphasis as a direct object pointer to the workings of the Yah-head (both יהוה את) concerning the covenants, wherever it was placed throughout the Tanakh.